 It takes only one click to either Allow or Block notifications.
 The second one is a customized opt-in box.
 It allows you to design your own window and requires two clicks to Allow notifications.
 A visitor first needs to confirm their subscription in the customized widget.
 Then, a native one will appear.
 Since Chrome v.80 was released, the customized subscription prompt is a better option.
-The double-click subscription doesn’t lead to enabling of a Quieter UI.
-Additionally, when the subscription requires two clicks, visitors don’t opt in accidently.
+The double-click subscription doesn’t lead to enabling a Quieter UI.
+Additionally, when the subscription requires two clicks, visitors don’t opt in accidentally.
 Websites collect a higher percentage of loyal subscribers, which leads to a higher push campaign CTR and a lower opt-out rate.

 - Welcome messages.
 To notify a new recipient about their subscription to website alerts, use a welcome message.
 It informs subscribers about the info they will be getting from your site.
 These welcome messages can be sent using the Gravitec.net automation feature.
-You can add buttons and a big image to your welcome messages and set delay time for sending.
+You can add buttons and a big image to your welcome messages and set a delay time for sending.

 - Images.
 Big images in push notifications attract a lot of attention and occupy more space on the screen than a basic icon.
-In addition, with a rich notification you can include more details of your offer before a subscriber follows the link to the product page.
+In addition, with a rich notification, you can include more details of your offer before a subscriber follows the link to the product page.